zoe-becker/multiplayer-word-search/BUILDING.md

 2. In repository settings, under pipelines, go to repository variables
 3. The deployment scripts expect that the following 6 variables be defined
     - REMOTE_PUBLIC_HTML_PATH: The complete path to the folder where the word search will be deployed.
 You probably want to set this to a new empty directory inside the web root.
     - REMOTE_PATH: The complete path to the folder where the backend of the word search will be deployed.
-You probably want to set this to a new empty directory **outside** the web root.
+For security reasons this should be set to a new empty directory **outside** the web root.
     - REMOTE_CONFIG_DIR_PATH: The complete path to the folder you created above containing the config files.
     - REMOTE_PYTHON_PATH: The complete path to the python installation where you want to install the generator.
 This should be the same python environment as the one in envConfig.php.
 It is recommended that you create a new virtual environment for this purpose*
     - REMOTE_USER: The username of the remote user that will be used to install the word search